Synchronization of Power Systems under Stochastic Disturbances: Models and problem formulation

-An alternative to the modelling approach described above is to formulate a deterministic linear system obtained by linearization of a nonlinear power system at a synchronous state of the power system.
+An alternative to the modelling approach described above is to formulate a deterministic linear system obtained by linearization of a nonlinear power system at a synchronous state.
 The deterministic linear system is then transformed into a linear stochastic differential equation driven by Brownian motion.
 Such models are often used in control engineering and in mathematical finance, and these models are regarded as reasonable approximations of realistic models.
 Moreover, these models have a low algebraic complexity.
-The model will be termed a linear stochastic power system with the understanding that it is driven by Brownian motion disturbances.
-It is well known that for a linear stochastic differential equation with a system matrix that is Hurwitz, there exists an invariant probability distribution of the state that is a Gaussian probability distribution characterized by the mean value and the variance of the state.
-For power systems, the fluctuations in the frequency and the phase angle difference are described by the variance matrices in the invariant probability distribution of the associated linear stochastic system.
+It is well known that for a linear stochastic differential equation with a system matrix that is Hurwitz, there exists an invariant probability distribution of the state that is a Gaussian probability distribution characterized by the mean value and the variance of the state \cite[Theorem 1.53]{linearOptimalSystems}\cite[Theorem 6.7]{karatzas:shreve:1988}.
+For power systems, the fluctuations are described by the variance matrices in the invariant probability distribution of the associated linear stochastic system.
 The dependence on the system parameters is indicated.
 The complexity of the performance of this model is manageable.
+Though the analysis of the stochastic linearized system is valid only for comparatively small disturbances, it still provides intuitive insights on the stability of the power system.

+When subjected to disturbances, the state of the power system deviates from the synchronous state.
+Hence, we study the deviation of the frequency and the phase angle difference from the synchronous state, which is the state of the linearized system of the nonlinear power system.
+We model the disturbances by a Brownian motion process, which is then an input to a linear system, and study the stochastic system